emc2983/emc2983/README.md

 I am ineterested in video streaming technologies, as well as codecs and transport protocols  -  this relates to my work.

 I am also just generally interested in technology and how systems can be improved and made more efficient.

-Contact me via email if you like:  emc2983@gmail.com